Barnabas Nawangwe

-Barnabas Nawangwe, (born 17 January 1956) is an Ugandan architect, academic and the current vice chancellor of the Makerere University, (the largest public university of Uganda).
+Barnabas Nawangwe (born 17 January 1956) is a Ugandan architect, academic and the current vice chancellor of the Makerere University (the largest public university of Uganda).
 He served his first five-year term from 2017 until August 2022.
 On 12 August 2022, the Makerere University Council re-appointed him for a second term of five years.

 Background and education

 He was born in Busia District, Uganda, in the Eastern Region of the country.
 He attended Busoga College Mwiri for both his O-Level and A-Level education.
-He holds a Specialist diploma equivalent to a Msc in architecture and a Candidate of Sciences, both from the Kiev Institute of Civil Engineering.
+He holds a specialist diploma equivalent to a Msc in architecture and a Candidate of Sciences, both from the Kiev Institute of Civil Engineering.

 Career

-Nawangwe was a lecturer and Head of Department of Architecture, from the time the department was founded in 1987 until 2002.
-He became Senior Lecturer in 1996.
-In 2002, he was appointed Associate Dean, Faculty of Technology.
-The following year, he became Dean, Faculty of Technology, Makerere University,serving in that capacity from 2003 until 2010.
+Nawangwe was a lecturer and head of the Department of Architecture, from the time the department was founded in 1987 until 2002.
+He became senior lecturer in 1996.
+In 2002, he was appointed associate dean, Faculty of Technology.
+The following year, he became dean, Faculty of Technology, Makerere University, serving in that capacity from 2003 until 2010.
 In 2004, he became a professor.
-For a period of time, starting in 2010 until 2013, he served as the Principal, College of Engineering, Design, Art and Technology.
+From 2010 to 2013, he served as the principal of the College of Engineering, Design, Art and Technology.

-At the time of his election as Vice Chancellor, he served as Deputy Vice Chancellor for Finance and Administration, "responsible for the planning, budgeting and development of the university".
+At the time of his election as vice chancellor, he served as deputy vice chancellor for Finance and Administration, "responsible for the planning, budgeting and development of the university".

-Professor Barnabas Nawangwe was installed as Vice Chancellor of Makerere University on 14 September 2017, at a ceremony at which the president of Uganda was the chief guest.
+PNawangwe was installed as vice chancellor of Makerere University on 14 September 2017, at a ceremony at which the president of Uganda was the chief guest.